Ironmuffins/Javascript-Exercises/findTheOldest/README.md

 - this can be done with a couple of chained array methods, or by using `reduce`.
 - One of the tests checks for people with no death-date.. use JavaScript's Date function to get their age as of today.

+New features:
+User can now get the oldest person from the list.

+Existing features:
+Function correctly retursn oldest person from the array list.

+Planned features:
+Will work with list items where someone in the list has no death date.
+Will work with list items where the oldest person is still alive.